amirhousseini/terse-uid/README.md

 # terse-uid
-Factory of unique identifiers in the form of strings of 16 alphanumerical characters, all lowercase.\
+Factory of unique identifiers (UID) as strings of 16 lowercase alphanumerical characters (e.g. "bi2vepv3612gd1d0").\
-The module exports a single anonymous function without argument that returns a unique identifier each time it is called.\
+The module exports a regular function "uid" returning a single UID, and a generator function "uidGener" returning a sequence of UIDs.\
-See test/terse-uid-test.js for a usage example.
+The generator function is more efficient for generating a high number of UIDs.

 ## Install
 ```